-- 5. Monthly staffing's with TANF and SNAP Case Managers. - 6.
+- 1. A designated point of contact for participants and staff. - 2.
+A WIOA Staff person who manages TANF and SNAP participants on a specialty case load. - 3.
+Bi-weekly staff presence at TANF and SNAP locations for recruitment. - 4.
+Documented Client Referrals from TANF and SNAP case managers. - 5.
+Monthly staffing's with TANF and SNAP Case Managers. - 6.
 Career Center Orientations specifically tailored for TANF and SNAP participants twice per month. - 7.
 Providing Basic, Individualized and Training Services to participants - a) Basic/Self Directed/Staff Assisted- career services include initial skill assessments, the matching of job seekers with employer-posted job openings, as well as information and referrals to programs and services. - b) Individualized Career Services provides participants with more personalized career services which include comprehensive assessments, individual employment plans, and other career planning. - c) Training services provision of individual training account, pre-vocational training accounts, OJT, Work Experience and possibly Customized Training for the participant to achieve self-sufficiency. - a.
-Training and Employment in Demand Occupations - b.
-NOTE: skills gains, a high school diploma or a high school equivalency diploma and/or the National Career Readiness Credential may be first step of the journey for those who are basic skills deficient.
-We will support those participants who are compliant in making strides to self-sufficiency by paying for their GED and an ITA in a Demand Occupation. - 8.
-On-site hiring events specifically for TANF and SNAP participants. - 9.
+Training and Employment in Demand Occupations - NOTE: skills gains, a high school diploma or a high school equivalency diploma and/or the National Career Readiness Credential may be first step of the journey for those who are basic skills deficient.
+We will support those participants who are compliant in making strides to self-sufficiency by paying for their GED and an ITA in a Demand Occupation.

+- 8. On-site hiring events specifically for TANF and SNAP participants. - 9.
 Provision of supportive services when necessary, without duplication to what is being provided by DFACS. - 10.
 Follow up services of 12 months after employment and successful completion.